 ICT department

-The security system is part of the ICT infrastructure and therefore it is essential that the whole is assessed when it comes to security.
+Security systems are increasingly operating via IP and are therefore a potential target for (cyber)criminals.
+To minimize this risk, it is important to work closely with the IT department when implementing security systems.
+The security system is part of the IT infrastructure and therefore it is essential that the whole is assessed when it comes to security.